gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 including the endpoint validation.
 This is depending on the chosen Protection Engine thus is not being detailed in the current specification.

-When the endpoint validation has been completed, the Association is meant to be initialized and the ULP is informed about that, from this time on it's possible for the ULPs to exchange data.
+When the endpoint authentication has been completed, the asssociation is meant to be initialized and the ULP is informed about that, from this time on it's possible for the ULPs to exchange data.

-SCTP Encrypted Chunks will never be retransmitted, retransmission is implemented by SCTP host at chunk level as in the legacy.
-Duplicated SCTP Encrypted Chunks, whenever they will be accepted by the Protection Engine, will result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP host the same way a duplicated SCTP packet with those SCTP chunks would have been.
+CRYPTO chunks will never be retransmitted, retransmission is implemented by SCTP host at chunk level as in the legacy.
+Duplicated CRYPTO chunks, whenever they will be accepted by the protection engine, will result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP host the same way a duplicated SCTP packet with those SCTP chunks would have been.

-Besides the legacy methods for association termination, furthermore it may be that the Protection Engine goes in troubles so that it doesn't guarantee security and requires terminating the link, in this case it should require the association to be aborted.
+Besides the legacy methods for association termination, furthermore it may be that the protection engine goes in troubles so that it doesn't guarantee security and requires terminating the link, in this case it should require the association to be aborted.